trubrics/trubrics-sdk/docs/index.md

 ![trubrics-explain](./assets/trubrics-explain.png)
 </center>

+## Key Features
+- [Out of the box validations](validations.md) to build around models & datasets (currently supporting tabular data)
+- An object to write [custom validations](custom_validations.md)
+- [A CLI tool](run_trubrics.md) to execute validations against new models in a CI/CD/CT pipeline
+- Python web development components (e.g. with streamlit) to [gather feedback from business users](feedback.md) on models
+- A UI to track validation checklists per project - [coming soon](log_trubrics.md)

 ## Install (Python 3.7+)
 --8<-- "docs/snippets/install.md"

 ## Create a trubric
-Build validations by:
+A trubric is a checklist of validations, and can be built by:

-1. Initialising `DataContext` and `ModelContext` objects to wrap your data and models into a trubrics friendly format --8<-- "docs/snippets/init_datacontext.md"
+1. Initialising `DataContext` and `ModelContext` objects to wrap data and models into a trubrics friendly format --8<-- "docs/snippets/init_datacontext.md"
 --8<-- "docs/snippets/init_modelcontext.md"
 2. Using the `Validator` object to generate out of the box validations